 - Milk and dairy products

-- Refined grains including white rice, white bread, pasta, cereals, etc.
+- Refined grains including white rice, white bread, pasta, breakfast cereals, etc.

 There are also some otherwise healthy foods that contribute to acidity, but still don’t need to be completed avoided.
 These foods can still contribute many nutrients to your diet, so continue to eat them in moderation as part of an overall balanced diet.

 - Most high-protein foods, such as meat and eggs (go for free-range and/or grass-fed options)